-For all the scenarios, emissions are discharged to drain and enter a sewage treatment plant (STP).
-Consequently, there will be potential for exposure of both the aquatic (surface water and sediment) and the terrestrial (soil and groundwater) compartments, the latter as a result of contaminated sewage sludge spreading on land.
+In all cases, the STP is the primary compartment of exposure for the proposed uses.
+As a result of this, there will be a potential for exposure of STP and both the aquatic (surface water and sediment) and the terrestrial (soil and groundwater) compartments, the latter as a result of contaminated sewage sludge spreading on land.
+Since the emissions to the STP have been determined, equations from the TGD were used to calculate the predicted environmental exposure concentrations in the relevant environmental compartments.